 Introduction: Romans can be a difficult book to understand.
 Even Peter said some of Paul’s writings are difficult to understand (2 Pet.
 3:15-18), but one should not get discouraged like those of John 6:66.
 Be like Peter, who persevered (Jn.
 6:67, 68).
 Sadly, Romans 10:9, 10 has been misunderstood or twisted by untold numbers of people.
-Some seem to think this is the only passage in the Bible telling man how to be saved, and many have interpreted this confession to be “the sinner’s prayer.”
-Those who believe such are strongly encouraged to study further.… Read more
+Some seem to think this is the only passage in the Bible telling man how to be saved, and many have interpreted this confession to be “the sinner’s prayer.”… Read more

 - Nobody can predict when Jesus will return; Jesus Himself did not know (Mt.
 24:36, 42, 43, 50; 25:13; Mk.
 13:32, 33, 35; 1 Thess.
 5:1-3; 2 Pet.
 3:10).

 - Nobody today can perform miracles (Zech.
 13:1-3; Jn.
 11:17; 1 Cor.
 13:8-12; Eph.
 4:8-14).

 - Nobody today is an apostle—an eyewitness of the resurrected Christ, able to give others miraculous powers (Acts 1:22; 8:12-18; 1 Cor.
 9:1; 15:8, 9; Rev. 2:2).

 - Nobody today receives Holy Spirit baptism, because only “one baptism” remains: “the washing of water” (Eph.